Bachelor’s Degree Requirements: Fine, Performing and Communication Arts

 Fine, Performing and Communication Arts: Minor Options

 The College of Fine, Performing and Communication Arts offers the option of minor concentrations in various subjects both to students in this college and other schools and colleges of the University.
 Students are strongly encouraged to consult with departmental academic advisors for course selections.
 Courses in the minor must be completed with the grade of 'C' (2.0) or higher OR a C- (1.67) or higher depending on the department.
-In all cases, a student must have achieved a GPA in the major of ‘C’ (2.0) or higher in order to complete the minor.
-Minors are optional and students may choose not to fulfill the typical 18-21 credits of course work that make up a minor.
+In all cases, a student must have achieved a GPA in the minor courses of ‘C’ (2.0) or higher in order to complete the minor.
+Minors are optional for College majors and students may choose not to fulfill the typical 18-21 credits of course work that make up a minor.

 The notation of the minor will appear on the transcript but not on the diploma.
 Early declaration of the minor is encouraged so that coursework can be incorporated into the student's ongoing Plan of Work, see above under Academic Procedures (Majors and Minors).